 At URI, our approach to the study of the Geosciences reflects this.
 We offer a comprehensive, rigorous program that blends time in the classroom and laboratory with hands-on experience in the field.
 Our home in URI’s College of the Environment and Life Sciences (CELS) uniquely positions those who wish to pursue a variety of environmentally related issues, incorporating in their studies the entire spectrum of environmental expertise available within CELS.
 Our curricula thus prepare our students to grapple with the broad questions that are the hallmarks of the Geosciences, as well as provide an essential multidisciplinary foundation for solutions to 21st Century environmental challenges.

-The Department of Geosciences (GEO) offers a single major, Geology & Geological Oceanography, with two tracks: a geology and a geological oceanography track.
+The Department of Geosciences (GEO) offers a single major, Geology & Geological Oceanography, with two options: a geology and a geological oceanography option.
 With a couple of exceptions, the core courses required for each are close to identical; however, elective courses vary depending upon which major is pursued.
 The Department is committed to, and has identified, learning outcomes that will best serve students after they graduate.